splunk-soar-connectors/screenshotmachine/README.md

 This app integrates with the Screenshot Machine service

 [comment]: # " File: README.md"
-[comment]: # "  Copyright (c) 2016-2022 Splunk Inc."
+[comment]: # "  Copyright (c) 2016-2023 Splunk Inc."
 [comment]: # ""
 [comment]: # "  Licensed under Apache 2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt)"
 [comment]: # ""

 ## Backward Compatibility

-In v3.0.0, For **get screenshot** action, 'size' parameter has been renamed with 'dimension'.
+In v3.0.0, For **get screenshot** action, 'size' parameter has been renamed with 'dimension' as per the screenshot [API documentation](https://www.screenshotmachine.com/website-screenshot-api.php).
 Hence, it is requested to the end-user to please update their existing playbooks by re-inserting | modifying | deleting the corresponding action blocks to ensure the correct functioning of the playbooks created on the earlier versions of the app.